-These positive trends are years in the making and Retirement Boards, Legislature, and key stakeholders throughout the years.
+These positive trends are years in the making and challenges in recent years.
+Years of underfunding are a testament to the collaborative efforts of the Retirement Boards, Legislature, and key stakeholders throughout the years.

 Most recently in 2022, the Legislature's unanimous passage of Act 114 demonstrates that there is a broad consensus that our pension systems provide real value to the State and local governments, the public sector workforce, and the State's taxpayers.
 It shows that when we work together, invest in our Systems, and make prudent decisions, we can save billions of dollars.